GlimpseArchive/Glimpse.Rack/README.md

 Rack Server Module
 =======================================

-The Glimpse "theory of operation" is such that server modules (`plugins`) expose application, configuration, diagnostic, or environment information.
-The Glimpse Ruby offering is provided as Rack middleware.
+The Glimpse "theory of operation" is that server `modules` or `plugins` expose application, configuration, diagnostic, or environment information.
+This project provides Glimpse for any Rack-based framework or application.

 Installation